 Youth Bible Studies: The Bible Studies change every year depending on the needs of the participants.
 Our new Bible Study will begin at the end of September.
 We are still talking about options for this next study, so check back often.

 Appalachia Service Project (ASP): The Appalachia Service Project is a non-profit home repair project with and for the poor of Central Appalachia.
 It is offered through the United Methodist Church but is open to all denominations.
 The goal is to give senior high youth an opportunity to put their faith into action while making a significant difference in the lives of Appalachian families.
-The 2016 ASP trip will be announced in late September.
 Find out more…